 | Chapter 17: Aldehydes and Ketones.
 Nucleophilic Addition to C=O |

-The Baeyer-Villager Reaction
+The Baeyer-Villiger Reaction

-Reaction type: Oxidation -reduction via Nucleophilic addition
+Reaction type: Oxidation-reduction via Nucleophilic addition

 Summary